-I serve on the board for my Condominium Owner’s Association (“COA”).
+I serve on the board for my Condominium Owner's Association ("COA").
 Where I live, it is legal to smoke marijuana both for recreational and medical reasons.
 A few condo owners are expressing concern that marijuana smoke drifts into their units from neighboring units.
-Some concerns relate to potential health risks associated with the secondhand smoke, while some owners just do not like the odor.
+Some concerns relate to potential health risks associated with the secondhand smoke, while some owners just do not like the odor, or feel it's morally wrong to smoke.
 Is there anything the COA board can do to stop the drifting smoke?

 This issue poses some real challenges for your COA board.
 Among others, the challenges include:

-One question that is yet to be answered by the courts is how the Fair Housing Act ("FHA") may impact owners' rights to smoke marijuana in their units.
+One question that has yet to be fully answered by the courts is how the Fair Housing Act ("FHA") impacts owners' rights to smoke marijuana in their units.
 The FHA is a federal law that prohibits discrimination based on, amongst other things, disability, race, and religion.
-In the case of a condominium owner with a disability, a COA may have to make a reasonable accommodation to its rules and policies to provide the person an equal opportunity to use and enjoy the condominium unit.
-For example, a rule prohibiting owners from having dogs may need to be relaxed for an owner who is depressed and needs a companion pet.
+Broadly speaking, in the case of a condominium owner with a disability, a COA might have to make a reasonable accommodation to its rules and policies to provide the person an equal opportunity to use and enjoy the condominium unit.
+For example, a rule prohibiting owners from having dogs might need to be relaxed for an owner who is depressed and needs a companion pet.

 If the COA's governing documents are silent or unclear about smoking marijuana, the board's task will be more challenging.
 However, the board may still be able to take action to appease the complaining owners.

 First, the board may be able to declare marijuana smoke a nuisance.
 A "nuisance" is something that interferes with someone's use of their property by being irritating, offensive, or dangerous.
 Many CC&Rs prohibit owners from creating a nuisance.
 Keeping a detailed record of all complaints, including information about how the marijuana smoke is interfering with other owners use of their condominiums, may help show that marijuana smoke is, in fact, a nuisance.